mmu-webdesign/Level4-web-term-1/CSS/css02/12-background-images.md

 <figure>
 <img src="media/ex-12-4.png" alt="A single star is rendered.">
 <figcaption>
-The single star is located 20px from the top border and 10% from the left border.
+The single star is located 20px on the vertical axis and 10% on the horizontal axis.
 </figcaption>
 </figure>

+> If this confuses you - take a look at the MDN reference for [background-position](https://developer.mozilla.org/en-US/docs/Web/CSS/background-position).
+You can play with the two value demonstration to see the effect.

 ### Task 2